nus-cs2103-AY2021S2/tp/README.md

 #### v1.2

-1. On top of the fields already available in AB3, the user will be able to input the following:
+1. On top of the fields already available in AB3, excluding the `tag` feature, the user will be able to input the following:
     * Student's matriculation number
     * Vaccination status
     * Faculty
     * Residence on campus (if applicable)
     * Medical history
-1. The `tag` field inherited from AB3 will be removed.
 1. A `filter` function that will allow the user to display a specific group of students, by vaccination status, faculty or school residence.
 1. Modify the `find` and `delete` commands to identify students by matriculation number.